alvesvaren/resizer2/README.md

 ## How to use:

 - Win + Left Mouse Button to move windows.
 If a window is fullscreened or maximized, it will snap between monitors
+- Win + Shift + Left Mouse Button to snap windows.
+  You can snap windows to each quadrant of the screen, or each half of the screen.
+Move the mouse close to the zone you want to snap to!
 - Win + Right Mouse Button to resize windows from the closest corner
 - Win + Scroll Up/Down to change window opacity
 - Win + Middle mouse to minimize a window